liyu-hz168/DNA-v32/README.md

 <details>
 <summary>Addressing Modes</summary>
 1. PC-relative addressing is supported for some branch instructions only.
-  Immediate addressing is supported for ALU instructions, except NOT.
+2. Immediate addressing is supported for ALU instructions, except NOT.
 It is also supported for integer loads.
-3Register-direct addressing is supported for ALU instructions, except NOT.
+3. Register-direct addressing is supported for ALU instructions, except NOT.Register-indirect addressing is supported for the BX instruction.
+It is also supported for loads/stores.
-Register-indirect addressing is supported for the BX instruction.
-It is also supported for loads/stores.4Register base+index addressing is supported for loads/stores only.
+4. Register base+index addressing is supported for loads/stores only.
 </details>

 <details>